-Artfully converted barn with plenty of natural light and original features, this is a stunning venue for celebrating special occasions with family and friends.
+Artfully converted barn with plenty of natural light and original features, this is a stunning venue for spending quality time with loved ones and exploring all that the Isle of Wight has to offer.

 There are three ground floor bedrooms with French doors opening on to the terrace; two double rooms (one king-size bed) with en-suite shower rooms containing walk in showers, basins and WCs, and wall mounted televisions/Freeview/DVD; a small single bedroom adjacent to a family bathroom equipped with a bath, overhead shower, basin and WC; a cloakroom with WC and basin.
 (Access to the single bedroom is via a lobby off of the kitchen).
 A further bedroom can be accessed via a spiral staircase from the sitting room - this is a double room with an additional single bed boasting open views towards the countryside.
 (Children do need to be closely supervised in this bedroom due to the open nature of the spiral staircase).
 A travel cot and high chair are available.
 Central heating, electricity and WiFi internet are at no extra charge.